 Tip #2 Track Your Cycle

 Many women spend most of their lives trying to prevent pregnancy, creating a false sense of security that conceiving will come quickly once they are ready to start a family.
 Since we tend to prevent pregnancy all month long, it can feel like we can get pregnant any time we have unprotected sex.
 The reality is women are only fertile 2-7 days a month.
 Pinpointing ovulation will help you determine when this window falls for you.

 Tracking your cycle with an app can be helpful, but it’s only as accurate as the information you provide.
 Your body gives you signs that you are fertile, which is more accurate than any app can predict.

-Cervical mucus (CM) is mucus produced by your cervix as you approach ovulation.
-Estrogen production increases the closer you get to ovulation, which stimulates the production of fertile CM.
+Your cervix produces cervical mucus (CM) as you approach ovulation.2 Estrogen production increases the closer you get to ovulation, which stimulates the production of fertile CM.
 During your cycle, you should see a change from non-fertile CM (white/cloudy and sticky or creamy) to fertile CM (clear and stretchy or slippery).
 You are in your fertile window once you see the fertile type CM.
 In addition to predicting ovulation, CM keeps sperm alive, allows sperm to navigate to the egg, and preps it for fertilization.
 Once ovulation happens, you should see a transition of CM back to the non-fertile type.
 This change can help you determine if ovulation occurred.

 If you have been tracking your cycle for a while, you may be familiar with Ovulation Predictor Kits (OPKs).
 OPKs test the amount of luteinizing hormone in your urine to help predict ovulation.
 They cannot confirm ovulation, but they can be helpful when combined with CM tracking and basal body temperature (BBT) tracking.
 BBT and CM can help you confirm ovulation occurred.